Ink Poisoning:

 There are currently no tattoo inks that have been approved by the FDA, this makes it a gamble to say the least.
 Most of the time, people suffering from some sort of reaction to tattoo ink develop these reactions to the more vibrant colors such as red, blue, orange and yellow.
 A reaction to black ink is quite rare.
 (Source).

-on that I asked myself is how tattoos stay on you
+Another question that I asked myself is how tattoos stay on you

 and never disappear (unless you get it removed by a laser, of course).
 So what is a tattoo exactly?
 A tattoo is a deep (puncture) wound in your skin that is filled with ink.
 The ink is injected past the epidermis (past the top layer of your skin) into your dermis.
 Dermis cells are very stable, so the tattoo is practically permanent.
 The needle and tube of a tattoo machine drives about 1/8 inch into your skin.
 (Source).
 You can also get poisoning for tattoos, so be sure to test out if you are allergic to the ink before you actually get a tattoo!!!
 Please also be sure that everything is clean and new.